Unique & Small Souvenirs from Japan

 Manhole Cover Coasters

-Of course that means industrious businesses have created manhole cover souvenirs!
+And for a country that loves collecting things, of course that means they’ve also created manhole cover items!
 The nicest ones are these enamel coasters, which look like this:

-If these are too big or too heavy for your overstuffed suitcase, then you can always just grab a few of the small coin versions instead.
-Or even one of the stickers!
+If these are too big or too heavy for your overstuffed suitcase, then you can always just grab a different version instead.
+They also make stickers, magnets, and small coin versions.

 Gacha Prizes

 These are the capsule toy machines you’ve no doubt seen all over TikTok and Youtube.
-Basically you put a coin (or 5) into the machine, turn the knob and get a random prize from a specific theme.
+Basically you put a coin (or five coins, depending) into the machine, turn the knob and get a random prize.
+Each machine has a different theme, and they switch them out regularly.
+If you see a machine with a thing that you want, get it ASAP or you may never be able to find it again.

 These are super addicting to get because you never know what’s going to come out of the gacha machine!
-I love the ones for Japanese brands in particular.
+I love the ones for Japanese brands in particular, or very specific Japanese items like kitchen machines or little shrine statues.

 Gacha machines are found all over Japan: train stations, convenience stores, shopping malls, even entire gachapon stores with wall-to-wall machines!
 There’s sometimes specific ones for tourist destinations like Mt.
 Fuji as well.

+Important!
 Each gacha costs ¥100 minimum, and usually more like ¥300, so be sure to carry enough coins with you in case you find a good one.
-If you run out of coins, the gacha stores usually have a change machine.
+If you run out of coins, the gacha stores usually have a change machine, but if you’re in a random train station somewhere you may have to beg a kind stranger for change.

 Chopstick Rests